Editors note: This blog was originally published in June 2017 and has since been updated for optimal accuracy and relevance.

 - Briefly outline the topics you will be discussing

-- Explain the format of the session (e.g. no right or wrong answers, informal discussion, use of audio recorder etc.)
+- Explain the session format (e.g. no right or wrong answers, informal discussion, use of audio/video recording etc.)

 - Reassure them that their answers are confidential and won’t be used publicly without their permission (assuming this is the case!)